kasslent/clc-digital-skills/_lessons/module-1.1.md

 #### Organizing your code

-Writing the HTML all in one line will work, but will make it more difficult to read (the browser doesn't care).
+Writing the HTML all in one line will work (the browser doesn't care), but will make it more difficult for humans to read.

     <!DOCTYPE html><html lang="en"><head><meta charset="UTF-8"><title></title></head><body></body></html>

-Whitespace through indentation (tabs) makes HTML easier to read.
+Whitespace through indentation (tab key on your keyboard) makes HTML much easier to read.
 When nesting a tag, *add one tab space*.

-Below are the base HTML tags that should be included in **all** HTML documents.
+Below are the base HTML tags that must be included in **every** HTML document.

     <!DOCTYPE html>
     <html lang="en">